Describe the concept of ‘operons’ in gene expression.

 Often contains multiple genes for several different proteins.

-These genes are called structural genes
+are called structural genes

 These genes are either all turned on or all turned off.